sheridanfew/ElDemAcc/README.md

 (1) simulate and analyse data in an electricity access context (2) optimise a microgrid system to meet these loads aceoss scenarios

+If these scripts have been useful to you, please cite the following:

+Sheridan Few, John Barton, Philip Sandwell, Richard Mori, Prasad Kulkarni, Murray Thomson, Jenny Nelson, Chiara Candelise, “Electricity demand in populations gaining access: impact of rurality and climatic conditions, and implications for microgrid design” (manuscript submitted)

 ## Overview

 - Run specific scripts to generate CREST data, and process MEshpower, Gram Oorja, and CREST data, as oulined in separate secton